myxp-lyp/Depression-detection/README.md

 [qa.py](https://github.com/myxp-lyp/Depression-detection/blob/main/Model%20training/qa_train.py): This file uses the Q&A dataset gained in the data preprocessing section, and fine-tune the Llama model, generating lora checkpoints and model that can be used for other models.
 This file can be run directly.

 [transcript.py](https://github.com/myxp-lyp/Depression-detection/blob/main/Model%20training/transcript.py), [qa_transcript.py](https://github.com/myxp-lyp/Depression-detection/blob/main/Model%20training/qa_transcript.py): These two files are used to train and evaluate the "transcript" and "qa_transcript" model respectively.
 This file can be run directly.
-> Note that in order to use the model created by this file, you will need to add the following code:
+> Note that in order to use "qa transcript" model trained by the corresponding file provided above, you will need to add the following code:
 ```
 from safetensors.torch import load_file, save_file